-7.1 Cinema Projector Does Not Turn On
+7.1 cinema projector Does Not Turn On

-- Verify the wall circuit breaker is on.
-If there is a problem with the wall circuit breaker turning off, contact a certified electrician. - Check the status of the LEDs on the rear corners of the cinema projector.
-(Figure 7-1). - Verify the LVPS has power by looking through the non-operator's side front access panel.
-One LED should be present in the lower middle region.
-(Figure 7-2). - On the TPC, verify in the Operational Status region of the Main panel does not indicate a PIB failure.
+- Check the wall circuit breaker to see if it is ON.
+If there is a problem with the wall circuit breaker, have a certified electrician investigate any electrical problem. - Check the status of the LEDs on the rear corners of the cinema projector.
+(Figure 7-1).
+If there is no activity, see #3. - Verify power by looking through the rear, right side grill.
+One LED should be present in the upper right.
+This indicates the LVPS has power.
+Another LED should be seen in the lower left indicating Main input.
+(Figure 7-2) - On the TPC, verify in the Operational Status region of the Main panel that there is no failure with PIB communication (PIB Status).